amosproj/amos2021ss02-project2-context-map/doc/Test common standards.md

 ```

 The `[Function or acceptance criterion]` component is `calling TryChangeName` as this is the method name of the `User` unit, the `[Action or Parameters]` component is `wrong password` as a description that a wrong argument is specified, the `[DesiredResult]` component is `return false`, because the test condition is that the call to the subjects function return a value of false to indicate failure.

-## Running Tests
-To support development, cypress offers a visual test runner.
-This can be started with
-`npm run cy:open:e2e` for integration tests and `npm run cy:open:unit` for unit tests.
-The specific tests must be selected by hand by the developer.

-All available tests can be executed in a single run in the terminal via the commands
-`npm run cy:run:e2e` and `npm run cy:run:unit`.

-Keep in mind that the integration tests require a running development server (`npm run start`)

 ## Productive code design
 Productive code **MUST** be designed in a way to be test-able.
 This section lists some best practices that enable this.
 Please be aware that this list is not complete and use all practices from Domain-driven design (DDD) and software architecture to ensure test-ability.